griffey999/MoildevLaview/README.md

 The parameter setting is as below :
 ![](https://github.com/griffey999/MoildevLaview/blob/master/image/laview3.png)

-The parameter setting is as below :(Please make sure below setting is correct)
+The parameter setting is as below :(Please make sure below setting is the same as dll)
 ![](https://github.com/griffey999/MoildevLaview/blob/master/image/laview4.png)

 ## 6. Laview output: